UviDTE-FPSoC/CycloneVSoC-time-measurements/code/Baremetal/FPGA-to-HPS_FPGADMAC/README.md

 Open SoC EDS Command Shell, navigate to the folder of the example and type **make**.
 The provided makefile is prepared to automatically detect and adapt to both the old hwlib folder structure (before *Intel FPGA SoC EDS v15*) and the new (*Intel FPGA SoC EDS v15* and ahead) so the included files are found.

-This compilation process was tested with both *Altera SoC EDS v14.1* and *Intel FPGA SoC EDS v16.1*.
+This compilation process was tested in *Intel FPGA SoC EDS v16.1*.

 The compilation process generates two files:
 * baremetalapp.bin: to load the baremetal program from u-boot